mgi166/dangerous_open_uri/README.md

 ## Detail

-Conclusion, Be using This gem is STRONGLY **deprecated**.
+Conclusion, Be using this gem is STRONGLY **deprecated**.
 Because RFC3986 says userinfo in URI is dangerous.
 So that open-uri will not support it.

 But if you want to open-uri such dangerous uri absolutely, it is preferable to use this gem.